-Name and Residence Position Principal Occupation During Previous Five Years Alberta, Canada and Chief Financial Officer (since November 25, 2015) Petrus and held the same position at Old Petrus from August 8, 2011 to February 2, 2016.
+Name and Residence Position Principal Occupation During Previous Five Years Cheree Stephenson Alberta, Canada Vice President, Finance and Chief Financial Officer (since November 25, 2015, formerly Chief Financial Officer of Old Petrus (August, 2011 to February 2016)) Ms. Stephenson is the Vice President Finance and Chief Financial Officer of Petrus and held the same position at Old Petrus from August 8, 2011 to February 2, 2016.
 Brett Booth Alberta, Canada Vice President, Land (since January 23, 2017) Mr. Booth was Land Manager of Petrus from February 2, 2016 to January 23, 2017 and held that position at Old Petrus from December 1, 2011 to February 2, 2016.
 Ross Keilly Alberta, Canada Vice President, Exploration (since January 23, 2017) Mr. Keilly was Senior Geologist of Petrus from February 2, 2016 to January 23, 2017 and held that position in Old Petrus from March 15, 2012 to February 2, 2016.
 Marcus Schlegel Alberta, Canada Vice President, Engineering (since January 23, 2017) Mr. Schlegel was Exploitation Manager of Petrus from February 2, 2016 to January 23, 2017 and held that position at Old Petrus from July 9, 2014 to February 2, 2016.
 Previous to his time at Old Petrus, Mr. Schlegel worked as a Professional Engineer for CanEra Energy Corp., CNRL and Anadarko Canada in exploitation, operations and production engineering roles.

 - (1) Member of the Audit Committee.

-- (2) Member of the Reserves Committee.
+- (1) Member of the Reserves Committee.

 - (3) Member of the Compensation Committee.

 - (4) Mr. Minnehan is a Managing Director of NGP, was the nominee director of NGP pursuant to the shareholders' agreement dated June 29, 2012 among the Corporation, NGP, certain members of management and the Board and certain other shareholders (the "Old Petrus Shareholders' Agreement") and is NGP's current nominee pursuant to the Nomination Rights Agreement.
 Mr. Zlotky was appointed to the Board of Directors on February 2, 2016 following the completion of the Arrangement pursuant to the Nomination Rights Agreement.
 See "Material Contracts Agreements with NGP Nomination Rights Agreement".

-- (5) The committees of the Board of Directors are constituted in compliance with NI 52-110 (as defined below) and National Instrument 58-101 Disclosure of Corporate Governance Practices.
+- (5) The committees of the Board of Directors are constituted in compliance with NI 52-110 (as defined below) and National Instrument 58-101 - Disclosure of Corporate Governance Practices.

-As a group, our directors and executive officers beneficially own, control or direct, directly or indirectly, 18.3 million Common Shares, representing approximately 37% of the outstanding Common Shares.
+As a group, our directors and executive officers beneficially own, control or direct, directly or indirectly, 19.3 million Common Shares, representing approximately 39% of the outstanding Common Shares.
 Each above listed director will continue to hold office until the next annual general meeting of the Corporation or until a successor is duly elected or appointed in accordance with the ABCA, unless their office is earlier vacated.